00p513-dev/projectOne/README.rst

 projectOne
 ==========

 Guess the Number

 Description
 ===========

-A longer description of your project goes here...

-.. _pyscaffold-notes:
+This is a number guessing game in preperation for college.

 Note
 ====

 This project has been set up using PyScaffold 4.0.2.
 For details and usage information on PyScaffold see https://pyscaffold.org/.
+I have removed files I deemed unnecessary for this project.